TomHodson/tomhodson.github.com/_pages/cv.md

 Teaching
 ----------
+* 2021 PyProblems
+  * Composed a set of python problems for a final year General Relativity course focussed on raytraving geodesics through the Schwarzschild metric.

 * 2020-2021 Interdisciplinary Research Computing, Teaching Assistant, Imperial
   * Teaching students effective software development methods including git and HPC use.